Jacopo-DM/MMA-D3/app/README.md

 You can now open the website by going to `http://localhost:3000`

+## Important Notes

+Please disable ad-blockers and script-blockers when opening the local host, this may cause some javascript errors that make the program run slower

 <!-- ## Building

 To create a production version of your app: